TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 30/Numbers 30.10.md

 ---

-And if she vowed in her husband's house, or bound her soul by a bond with an oath,
+"If she vowed in her husband's house, or bound her soul by a bond with an oath,